 The Crown, Museum, City and Tribe all agreed that the Rotorua District Council was the best place for Pukaki to rest.
 He was transferred there with due ceremony on 2 October 1997, where he remains to this day, gifted to the nation for all to enjoy.

 Today, on behalf of the Crown, the Pukaki Trust provides for the care, conservation and custody of Pukaki.
 More information about Pukaki can be obtained from a book by one of his descendants, Dr Paul Tapsell, entitled Pukaki: a comet returns.

 Pukaki came to the attention of the Reserve Bank as a result of the 1984-87 Te Maori exhibition and the use of Pukaki’s image on a particularly striking Maori Language Commission publicity poster.
 At the time the Reserve Bank was looking for a new image to put on the 20 cent coin, given that the kiwi was being moved to the new $1 coin.
 The first Pukaki 20 cent coins were issued in 1990.
 More recently, a gold $10 collectors’ coin featuring Pukaki has been minted.

 New Zealand Herald

 Use the following forms if you have old money that is no longer ‘legal tender’.
 You will need to print them out to complete.

-The Reserve Bank will release a coloured circulating commemorative coin to mark the spirit of Anzac that was forged 100 years ago on the shores of Gallipoli.
+The Reserve Bank has released a coloured circulating commemorative coin to mark the spirit of Anzac that was forged 100 years ago on the shores of Gallipoli.